 2015-16 Percent of Classes In Core Academic Subjects Core Academic Classes Taught by Highly Qualified Teachers

 Location of Classes Taught by Highly Qualified Teachers Not Taught by Highly Qualified Teachers

 This School 95.8 4.2

 Districtwide

 All Schools 97.0 3.0

-High-Poverty Schools 95.4 4.6
+ligh-Poverty Schools 95.4 4.6

-Low-Poverty Schools 98.6 1.4
+Low-Poverty Schools w-Poverty Schools 98.6 1.4

-High-poverty schools are defined as those schools with student eligibility of approximately 40 percent or more in the free and reduced price meals program.
-Lowpoverty schools are those with student eligibility of approximately 39 percent or less in the free and reduced price meals program.
+^{} High-poverty schools are defined as those schools with student eligibility of approximately 40 percent or more in the free and reduced price meals program.
+Low-poverty schools are those with student eligibility of approximately 39 percent or less in the free and reduced price meals program.